Asciizzz/AsczEngineRT-v0/include/Material/ReadMe.md

   - **⭐⭐⭐**: Useful for specific effects but not crucial for every material.
   - **⭐⭐**: Rarely used for realistic ray tracing effects.
   - **⭐**: Minimal effect on ray tracing accuracy.

+- **How Challenging It Is to Implement:**
+  - **⭐ (Easy)**: Generally simple to implement and commonly used in most rendering systems.
+  - **⭐⭐ (Moderate)**: Requires some effort and understanding of material effects but not overly complex.
+  - **⭐⭐⭐ (Challenging)**: More difficult to implement due to complex computations or specialized handling (e.g., bump maps, roughness).
+  - **⭐⭐⭐⭐ (Hard)**: Difficult to implement, often requiring detailed algorithms or real-time optimizations (e.g., refraction, transmission).
+  - **⭐⭐⭐⭐⭐ (Very Hard)**: Very complex, may require advanced techniques, optimizations, or physics simulations (e.g., full transparency, displacement maps).

 ---